A Practical Guide to Help You Plan Kerala Tour Package

 - Distance from Thekkady to Cochin – 170km

 - Distance from Thekkady to Kodaikkanal – 120km

-Alleppey is famous for Kerala style houseboats.
+Alleppey is another destination which you need to consider when you plan Kerala tour.
+The destination is famous for Kerala style houseboats.
 Alleppey has a good beach also.
 A houseboat cruise is a different experience and should not miss this if you have enough holidays with you.
 Houseboats give a different feel than staying in a hotel.
 These floating villas have dining hall, rooms with bath rooms and kitchens.
 Number of rooms varies from one to nine as of now.